Nazanin-hub/School_District_Analysis/README.md

  - How is the school summary affected?

-    Just the Thomas high school data changed.
-First, with considering 9th grade students as NAN at Thomas high school, the percentage of passing math, reading and overall          passing have been significantly decreased while the average.
-As the below table shows, the percentage of students
+   School summary just affected on the Thomas high school data.
+First, with considering 9th-grade students as NAN at Thomas high school, the percentage of passing math, reading,    and overall passing have been significantly decreased while the average.
+As the below table shows, the percentage of students who passed math decreased from 93.27% to 66.91%    the percentage of students who passed reading decreased from 97.31% to 69.66%, and the overall percentage of passing math and reading decreased from 90.95% to 65.08%.
+While      the average math and reading scores changed from 83.42% to 83.35% and 83.85% to 83.90%.